google-research/tapas/README.md

   --use_tpu
 ```

-This will use the preset hyper-paremters set in `hparam_utils.py`.
+This will use the preset hyper-parameters set in `hparam_utils.py`.

 It's recommended to start a separate eval job to continuously produce predictions
 for the checkpoints created by the training job.
 Alternatively, you can run